Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 FAQs

-What are the 4 types of credit cards?
+Can I have multiple types of credit cards?

-What are basic types of credit cards?
+What credit score do I need for different types of credit cards?